SKN-SEP/LineBot/README.md

 # LineBot
 Line follower is an autonomous robot, that tracks the black line.
 Robot works thanks to the line sensor (qtr8 from pololu).
-The sensors detects diffrence between colors.
-This projects combines automatics, micrcontroller programming and 3d printing.
+The sensors detects difference between colors.
+This projects consists of automatics, micrcontroller programming and 3d printing.

 ### Table of contents
 - [Introduction](#introduction)